kramundson/phylogeny_basic/README.md

 snakemake -np
 ```

-To run in basic (non-cluster) mode using 12 CPUs:
+To run in on a single node using 12 CPUs:

 ```
 snakemake --cores 12
 ```

-Output will be in current working directory.
+Output multiple alignment, tree info and tree will be in current working directory.